YoungBlueCracker/cracking-tools/README.md

 # cracking-tools
-A collection of cracking tools written in Python.
+A collection of cracking tools (mainly written in Python).